-The memories we made together as a family on our Cornwall holiday are going to stay with us all for a very long time.
-This is why I wanted to share with you the full Cornwall family break and what made it such a success, just incase you were looking for inspiration for planning your own child friendly Cornwall holiday.
+The memories we made together as a family on our Cornwall road trip are going to stay with us all for a very long time.
+This is why I wanted to share with you our stay in Cornwall including the places we stayed and the things we did, just incase you were looking for inspiration for planning your own child friendly Cornwall holidays.

-One of the reasons this family holiday worked so well was because it featured a series of 2 night breaks in Cornwall and we made it our mission to explore as much of the county as possible during our stay.
-It’s a long way to travel from Nottingham, so we wanted to make sure we made the most of it.
+One of the reasons this Cornwall road trip worked so well was because it featured a series of 2 night hotel and accommodation stays in Cornwall and we made it our mission to explore as much of the county as possible during the eight days we stayed there.
+Cornwall is a long way to travel from Nottingham, so we wanted to make sure we made the most of it.

-If you have ever taken a cruise holiday before, you will know that one of the huge benefits is waking up in a different port almost every day.
+If you have ever taken a cruise holiday before, you will know that one of the huge benefits of this type of travel is waking up in a different port almost every day.
 This keeps the holiday excitement going and you just don’t have time to think about the going home part.

-Now, we didn’t stay in a new place every night, but we did move every two nights.
-All it took on my part was packing the clothes into smaller cases, but essentially we took the same things that we would take on any other kind of holiday.
-If you are thinking it would be hard work, honestly it really isn’t and the benefits to your Cornwall holiday will be huge.
+Now, we didn’t stay in a new place in Cornwall every night, but we did move every two nights.
+All it took on my part was packing the holiday clothes into smaller cases, but essentially we took the same things that we would take on any other kind of family holiday.
+If you are thinking it would be hard work, honestly it really isn’t and the benefits you will experience when you visit Cornwall will be huge.

-Our Cornwall holiday lasted about a week, well 8 days to be precise, and we made the most of every minute of it.
-If you are interested in doing a similar Cornwall break with your family, here are the child friendly holiday plans you will need:
+Our visit to Cornwall, England lasted about a week, well 8 days to be precise, and we made the most of every minute of it.
+If you are interested in holidays in Cornwall with your family, here are the child friendly holiday plans you will need to recreate this trip:

 Day 1 – Esplanade Hotel, Fistral Beach

 We arrived in Newquay around lunch time and headed straight to our sea view hotel at Fistral beach.
+If you are looking for Cornwall beach hotels The Esplanade is a great option for families.
 We were keen to start relaxing, so we opted for lunch at The Esplanade, where we were due to be staying for a 2 night hotel break.
-This child friendly hotel in Cornwall has great facilities and activities for kids so we felt like we were on holiday from the off.
+If your looking for hotels in Cornwall, England with great facilities and activities for kids we would certainly be happy to recommend The Esplanade on Fistral Beach in Newquay.

-The girls loved burning off some steam in the play area and thoroughly enjoyed the build a bear party.
-We also spent some time exploring Fistral beach before our delicious family dinner.
-It was a lovely start to our Cornwall trip and is worth checking out if you are looking for child friendly hotels in Cornwall or Newquay.
+The girls loved burning off some steam in the indoor play area and thoroughly enjoyed the build a bear party that took place in the hotel bar that evening.
+We also spent some time exploring Fistral beach before our delicious family dinner in the hotel restaurant.
+It was a lovely start to our Cornwall road trip and is worth checking out if you are looking for child friendly hotels in Cornwall or Newquay.

 Day 2 – Pirates Quest and Charlestown Harbour

-With our batteries fully recharged it was time to start exploring things to do in Cornwall.
+With our batteries fully recharged it was time to start exploring great places to visit in Cornwall.
 Our first visit was to Pirates Quest in Newquay, which was a lot of fun.
 This is a theatrical experience about pirates and their lives in Cornwall and beyond.
-It’s perfect for pirate fans!
+It’s perfect for pirate fans of all sizes!

-We really enjoyed this attraction, and it was a very big hit with Daddy, even though he ended up in the stocks!
-It’s an indoor activity in Newquay, so if the weather is against you, it’s perfect.
-It’s also worth mentioning that it’s only 1 hour long so you will have the rest of the day at your disposal.
+We really enjoyed this Cornwall attraction, and it was a very big hit with Daddy, even though he ended up in the stocks!
+It’s an indoor activity in Newquay, so if the weather is against you, it’s the perfect thing to do.
+It’s also worth mentioning that it’s only 1 hour long so you will have the rest of the day at to visit other Cornwall destinations.

-We found lots of ideas for things to do in our Cornwall Find and Seek guide and decided to head over to Charlestown Harbour for the afternoon.
+We found lots of ideas for places to visit in Cornwall in our Find and Seek guide and decided to head over to Charlestown Harbour for the afternoon.
 If you are a Poldark fan, you might already be familiar with this part of Cornwall, as this is where the TV show was filmed.

-Charleston Harbour is really is a lovely place to visit, so I strongly advise you to add it to your Cornwall holiday, regardless of where you are staying.
-As we walked towards the harbour we were greeted by the tall ships and it seemed quite fitting after a pirate inspired activity in the morning.
+Charleston Harbour is really is a lovely place to visit in South East Cornwall, so I strongly advise you to add it to your road trip, regardless of where your Cornwall accommodation is.
+As we walked towards the harbour we were greeted by the tall ships and it seemed quite fitting after our pirate inspired activity in the morning.

 The tide was out so we headed down to the beach, after Daddy retrieved the girls outdoor boots from the car.
 It was the perfect beach for them to play on with lots of rock pools and climbing to be done.

-There are plenty of independent cafe’s and restaurants in Charlestown Harbour if you are looking for a place to eat during your visit.
+There are plenty of independent cafe’s and restaurants in Charlestown Harbour if you are looking for a places to eat or drink during your visit.
 There is also the Shipwreck Museum, which I suspect is worth a visit, but unfortunately for us it hadn’t opened for the season when we arrived.
+A day out to Charleston harbour will be a big hit with the family, and it’s a lovely place to visit if you are conscious of your holiday budget going a bit further while you are staying in Cornwall.

 Day 3 – Porth Beach

 Before leaving The Esplanade hotel, we decided to make the most of the hotel indoor pool and spa.
-If you are looking for a hotel in Cornwall with a pool, theirs is perfect for families and there is also a jacuzzi and sauna for guests to use as well.
+If you are looking for where to stay in Cornwall with a pool, The Esplanade is perfect for families and there is also a jacuzzi and sauna for guests to use as well.

 Shortly after some family fun in the pool, it was time to check out and make our way to the other side of Newquay.
 It was a beautiful blue sky day so we decided to go and explore Porth beach on the way.
 The tide was completely out, so there was lots of room to explore.
 There are also some stunning walks nearby if you can drag the kids away from building sandcastles that is.